EMPLOYMENT BACKGROUND CHECKS

-All employment screening services including employment drug screening and pre-employment criminal record background checks are available in Atlanta Georgia.
+All employment screening background check services including employment drug screening and pre-employment criminal record background checks are available in Atlanta Georgia.

 Similar to other enacted ban the box legislation, the purpose of the Ordinance is to provide ex-offenders with a fair and unbiased chance of obtaining a job.